LiMingchen159/limingchen159.github.io/content/post/meter2buildingdata/index.md

 <p>671 rows × 4 columns</p>
 </div>

 From the results, it can be seen that all meters belong to the Academic Building.
-Some meters, however, belong to both the Animal Care Facility 7 F Eelectrical space and the NFF2 Lab, specifically the NFF2_Lab_Elect space.
+However, during the inspection, it was found that some meters are associated with both the Academic Building and the Animal Care Facility 7 F Electrical.
+This overlap occurs because the NFF2_Lab_Elect zone is linked to both buildings.

 ```python
 # Remove duplicate meters.